|

 ideas, sometimes making you wonder if one of your major household

-it's not easy listening on album.
-The songs play such a prominent role
+original, but it's not easy listening on album.
+The score has earned a

-in the film that there is often confusion for mainstream viewers about
+that there is often confusion for mainstream viewers about where the

-where the boundary between the songs and score exists.
-Perhaps the most
+boundary between the songs and score exists.
+Perhaps the most obvious

-obvious blurring of lines comes with the use of Rob Dougan's "Clubbed to
+blurring of lines comes with the use of Rob Dougan's undoubtedly cool,

 ironically involved the use of "The Eyes of Truth" by Enigma, with a